 By Angela Moon

-NEW YORK, Jan 3 (Reuters) - Wall Street was set for a slightly lower open on Thursday, as investors lock in gains after a rally Wednesday, which was spurred by a deal by U.S. lawmakers to avert a “fiscal cliff” of austerity measures that had been due to kick in this year.
+NEW YORK, Jan 3 (Reuters) - U.S. stocks edged lower on Thursday as investors locked in gains after a rally Wednesday, which was spurred by a deal by U.S. lawmakers to avert a “fiscal cliff” of austerity measures that had been due to kick in this year.

-Earlier losses in U.S. stock index futures Thursday were capped by better-than-expected data that showed U.S. private-sector employers added 215,000 jobs in December.
+Losses were limited, however, by better-than-expected data that showed U.S. private-sector employers added 215,000 jobs in December.
 That was well above economists’ expectations for a gain of 133,000 jobs, according to a Reuters survey.

 Wall Street began the new year Wednesday with a rally and their best performance in more than a year, sparked by a last-minute deal in Washington to avert a fiscal cliff of automatic massive tax hikes and spending cuts that, in the worst-case scenario, would have hurt the nation’s economic growth.

 The minutes of the Federal Reserve’s policy meeting last month will be released at 2:00 p.m.
 EST (1900 GMT).
 The minutes will give details on the discussions of the Federal Open Market Committee’s Dec.
 11-12 meeting.

 U.S. retailer Costco Wholesale Corp reported a better-than-expected 9 percent rise in December sales at stores open at least a year, mainly helped by an additional sales day in the reporting period.
 Costco shares rose 1.3 percent to $102.80.